w3c/trace-context/abstract/common-sotd.md

-This is a first version of specification discussed and endorsed at Distributed Tracing workshop by:
+This is a first draft of specification.
+This draft was discussed at Distributed Tracing workshop.
+There was a general agreement with the format, scope and semantics of this specification.

+Attendees:

 - Abhishek Singh, AWS
 - Adam Leftik AppDynamics